← Back to research

 Not recommended for: Teams needing durable cross-organizational state management (look at Summoner) or decentralized identity (look at ANP).

-Outlook: A2A will likely become the HTTP of agent communication — good enough for most use cases, with specialized protocols (Summoner, ANP) filling gaps for advanced scenarios.
-The path to 1.0 will determine whether it truly standardizes or fragments.
+Outlook: A2A is on track to become the HTTP of agent communication — good enough for most use cases, with specialized protocols (Summoner, ANP) filling gaps for advanced scenarios.
+With 1.0 landed, the open question shifts from "will it stabilize?" to how deep production adoption runs beyond the headline 150+ supporter count.

 Research by Ry Walker Research • methodology